 If you will be bringing your own hydration on your hike, you have several options.
 Hydration packs are basically backpacks with a dedicated “bladder” for storing water.
 Because water is so heavy, a backpack is a good way to bring a large amount without tiring out your arms.

 For shorter hikes, a water bottle that you carry or clip to your daypack with a carabiner might be all you need.
 If you’re planning on jogging or running on your hike, you don’t want lots of water sloshing all over the place.
 In that case, check out hydration belts and hydration vests, which contain pockets for storing water bottles that minimize annoying bouncing.

 Another option — one that will be crucial for multi-day hikes — is to get your water from a natural source on your journey.
 Unless you know that a particular spring or stream has been tested for purity and lack of nasty pathogens, make sure to purify the water with a portable water treatment device.
-While LifeStraw is the most popular water purification brand among hikers, there are many options that you can find online or at your local outdoor adventure store.
+While LifeStraw is the most popular water purification brand among hikers, there are many options, such as Joypur, that you can find online or at your local outdoor adventure store.

 “Safe most of the time” isn’t good enough when it comes to the potential downside of serious bacterial exposure.
 It’s about as reassuring as “this plane hardly ever crashes.”

 Hiking Food Ideas: Protein vs Carbs

 Many people’s ideas of hiking food revolve around a worry that hikers need a lot of protein.
 And for lots of historical and economic reasons, when people talk about protein, they’re typically talking about animal protein.